 Yes, because in those days if your husband could support you it was inconceivable that you would go out to work, because your job would be to be the housewife and look after the children.
 It’s quite poignant to recall that her barrister’s wig and gown were in our dressing-up box!
 We didn’t think anything of it, but actually that was her career thrown in the box for us to play with while she cooked my dad’s dinner and got tea on the table.

 In your memoir A Woman’s Work,1Published by Allen Lane on 2 February 2017 you talk about how hard it was for you to reconcile your career with your home life.

 I felt that I had two causes – one was to kind of change the world, [as part of] the women’s movement, the other was to be a mother – and the conflict between them made me feel torn in two different directions.
 I had no personal experience of being brought up by a working mother.

-How come you weren’t sharing the burden with your husband?2She has been married since 1982 to the trade unionist (and. since 2010, Labour MP) Jack Dromey.
+How come you weren’t sharing the burden with your husband?2She married the trade unionist (and. since 2010, Labour MP) Jack Dromey in 1982.